SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

     >>> print regional_ash.summary(shorten=True)
     VOLCANIC_ASH_AIR_CONCENTRATION / (g/m3) (latitude: 214; longitude: 584)

-One of the key limitations to the AreaWeighted regridding scheme is that the two input grids must be defined in the same coordinate system and both must contain monotonic, bounded, 1D spatial coordinates.
+One of the key limitations of the :class:`~iris.analysis.AreaWeighted` regridding scheme is that the two input grids must be defined in the same coordinate system as each other.
+Both must also contain monotonic, bounded, 1D spatial coordinates.

 .. note::

-    The area weighted scheme requires spatial areas, therefore the longitude and latitude coordinates must be bounded.
-In this case, we can simply guess bounds based on the point values, but this step will is not necessary if the cube being worked with is already bounded:
+    The :class:`~iris.analysis.AreaWeighted` regridding scheme requires spatial
+    areas, therefore the longitude and latitude coordinates must be bounded.
+    If the longitude and latitude bounds are not specified in the cube we can guess the bounds based on the coordinates' point values:

         >>> global_air_temp.coord('longitude').guess_bounds()
         >>> global_air_temp.coord('latitude').guess_bounds()

-Using numpy's masked array module we can mask any data which falls below a meaningful
+Using NumPy's masked array module we can mask any data that falls below a meaningful
 concentration:

     >>> regional_ash.data = np.ma.masked_less(regional_ash.data, 5e-6)

-Finally, we can regrid the data using the area weighted scheme:
+Finally, we can regrid the data using the :class:`~iris.analysis.AreaWeighted` regridding scheme:

     >>> scheme = iris.analysis.AreaWeighted(mdtol=0.5)
     >>> global_ash = regional_ash.regrid(global_air_temp, scheme)
     >>> print global_ash.summary(shorten=True)
     VOLCANIC_ASH_AIR_CONCENTRATION / (g/m3) (latitude: 73; longitude: 96)

-Notice how the :class:`~iris.analysis.AreaWeighted` scheme allows us to define ``mdtol`` which specifies the acceptable fraction of masked data in any given target grid-box.
-If the fraction of masked data exceeds this value, the data in the target grid-box will be masked in the result.
+Notice how the :class:`~iris.analysis.AreaWeighted` regridding scheme allows us to define a missing data tolerance (``mdtol``), which specifies the tolerated fraction of masked data in any given target grid-box.
+If the fraction of masked data within a target grid-box exceeds this value, the data in this target grid-box will be masked in the result.

 The fraction of masked data is calculated based on the area of masked source grid-boxes that overlaps with each target grid-box.
-Defining an ``mdtol`` allows fine control of masked data tolerance, but it is worth remembering that defining anything other than an ``mdtol`` of 1 will prevent the scheme from being fully conservative, as some data would be disregarded if it lies close to masked data.
+Defining an ``mdtol`` in the :class:`~iris.analysis.AreaWeighted` regridding scheme allows fine control of masked data tolerance.
+It is worth remembering that defining an ``mdtol`` of anything other than 1 will prevent the scheme from being fully conservative, as some data will be disregarded if it lies close to masked data.

-To visualise the regrid, let's plot the original data, along with 3 distinct ``mdtol`` values to compare the result:
+To visualise the above regrid, let's plot the original data, along with 3 distinct ``mdtol`` values to compare the result:

 .. plot:: userguide/regridding_plots/regridded_to_global_area_weighted.py

+Caching a regridder
+^^^^^^^^^^^^^^^^^^^

+If you need to regrid multiple cubes with a common source grid onto a common target grid you can 'cache' a regridder to be used for each of these regrids.
+This can shorten the execution time of your code as the most computationally intensive part of an regrid is setting up the regridder.

+To cache an regridder you must set up an regridder scheme and call the scheme's regridder method.
+The regridder method takes as arguments a cube defining the source grid (that is to be regridded) and cube defining the target grid to regrid the source cube to.
+For example:

+    >>> global_air_temp = iris.load_cube(iris.sample_data_path('air_temp.pp'))
+    >>> regional_ash = iris.load_cube(iris.sample_data_path('NAME_output.txt'))
+    >>> regional_ash = regional_ash.collapsed('flight_level', iris.analysis.SUM)
+    >>> regridder = iris.analysis.Nearest().regridder(global_air_temp, rotated_psl)

+When this cached regridder is called you must pass it a cube on the same grid as the source grid that is to be regridded to the target grid.
+So, to use the cached regridder defined above:

+    >>> for cube in list_of_cubes_on_source_grid:
+    ...     result = regridder(cube)

+In each case the result will be a cube regridded to the target grid from the cube we passed to interpolator.